Classification of "Quaternionic" Bloch-bundles: Topological Quantum Systems of type AII: Spatial parity and quaternionic vector bundles

-Let us introduce the \emph{spatial parity} operator $\hat{I}$ defined by $(\hat{I}\psi)(x)=\psi(-x)$ for vectors $\psi$ in $L^2(\R^d,\dd x)\otimes\C^L$ (continuous case) or in $\ell^2(\Z^d)\otimes\C^L$ (periodic case).
-A Hamiltonian $\hat{H}$ is \emph{parity-invariant} if $\hat{I}\hat{H}\hat{I}=\hat{H}$. \begin{proposition} Let us denote with ${ \text{\bf AII}_0}$ the class of {\upshape{\bf AII}} topological insulators which are {parity-invariant}.
-System of type ${ \text{\bf AII}_0}$ are classified by quaternionic vector bundles. \end{proposition} The classification of quaternionic vector bundles in dimension $d=1,\ldots,4$ is almost trivial; In fact \cite[Chapter 9, Theorem 1.2]{husemoller-94} assures that for each rank of the fiber the stable rank condition is verified and just by looking at the ${K\text{\em Sp}}$-theory (see Table \ref{tab:KR3}.2 \& Table \ref{tab:KR2}.3) one obtains
+The classification of quaternionic vector bundles in dimension $d=1,\ldots,4$ is almost trivial; In fact \cite[Chapter 9, Theorem 1.2]{husemoller-94} assures that for each rank of the fiber the stable rank condition is verified and just by looking at the ${K\text{\em Sp}}$-theory (see Table \ref{tab:KR3}.2 \& Table \ref{tab:KR2}.3) one obtains

-Therefore, the presence of a spatial parity destroys any topological effect for systems of class {\bf AII}.